dnhkng/GlaDOS/README.md

 1. Install Python 3.12 from pythons website (https://www.python.org/downloads/release/python-3124/)
 2. (Optional) Install Homebrew before running the `install_mac.sh`.
 If you don't do this, it will install it for you (Not tested).
-3. `git clone` this repository using `git clone github.com/dnhkng/glados.git`
+3. `git clone` this repository using `git clone https://github.com/Ghostboo-124/GlaDOS.git`
+4. Run `git switch macOS` to get to the macOS branch of my tree
-4. Run the `install_mac.sh`.
+5. Run the `install_mac.sh`.
 If you do not have Python installed, then you will run into an error.
-5. Once this finishes run the `start_mac.sh` to start GLaDOS
+6. Once this finishes run the `start_mac.sh` to start GLaDOS

 ## Regular installation